OlympusDAO-Education/Documentation/using-the-website/bonds.md

 **Pending Rewards** is the amount of OHM you are entitled to receive from bonding.

 **Claimable Rewards** is the amount of OHM that you can claim now.
-This amount keeps on increasing as OHM is vested to you over the bonding period.
+This amount keeps increasing as OHM is vested to you over the bonding period.

 **Full Bond Maturation** refers to the Ethereum block when the bond matures.